yangasahi/Kitura-SOS-Workshop/01-GettingStarted.md

 5. Enter `xed .` into Terminal.
 6. Run the main application on an iOS simulator of your choice.
 7. Tap `Always Allow` when prompted for location tracking on the iOS app.
 8. With the iOS simulator open, click the `Debug` menu in the top toolbar, then Location -> Custom Location.
 Enter your coordinates here to simulate where you are.
-The San Jose Marriott is at `(37.330171, -121.888368)`.
+590 Madison Avenue is at `(40.762157, -73.973030)`.

 If you want to test this with real devices, either deploy this server and use the address, or use [ngrok](https://ngrok.com) to tunnel connections through to localhost, and then update the addresses in both the macOS and iOS clients.
 This can handle *many* concurrent connections, and the pins should drop when the responses are received.